railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 As administrator you can install a new main working language into the system.

 	#.
-Select  *Administration* in the Menu Toolbar and click  *Translations > Load New Language* in the main menu window,
+Select :menuselection:`Administration` in the Menu Toolbar and click :menuselection:`Translations --> Load New Language` in the main menu window,

 	#.
 Select the language to install, \ ``French``\  for example, and click on  *Start Installation*,

 	#.
-When the message  *Installation finished* appears, click  *OK* to return to the menu.
+When the message :guilabel:`Installation finished` appears, click :guilabel:`OK` to return to the menu.

 To see the effects of this installation change the preferences of your user to change the working language.
 The main menu is immediately translated in the selected language.
 If you're using the GTK client you'll first have to close the menu then open a new main menu to start seeing things in the new language.

 .. note:: Navigating the menu

-	From this point in the book navigation from the main menu is written as a series of menu entries connected by the > character.
-Instead of seeing “Select Administration in the Menu toolbar then click Translations > Load New Language” you'll just get “use menu *Administration > Translations > Load New Language*”.
+	From this point in the book navigation from the main menu is written as a series of menu entries connected by the :menuselection:`-->` character.
+Instead of seeing “Select Administration in the Menu toolbar then click Translations > Load New Language” you'll just get “use menu :menuselection:`Administration --> Translations --> Load New Language`”.

 .. index:: Requests